2026 New England Newspaper Convention Program

 In an era of information overload and AI-generated media, journalists need tools that are both efficient and reliable.
 This interactive session explores how NotebookLM can help reporters organize sources, summarize complex documents, identify connections across materials, and generate outlines grounded in citations.
 The workshop also introduces SynthID, Google DeepMind’s watermarking technology for detecting AI-generated content, helping newsrooms strengthen transparency and verification practices while speeding up research.
 Bring a laptop and a Google account if you want to participate in the live demonstration.
 Presented by:

-Session 2:30 - 3:45 pm
+Session: 2:30 - 3:45 pm - Fowler Room

 The Making of a Major Story

 Every fall, NENPA honors reporters who produced the past year’s best journalism in New England with Publick Occurrences awards.
 For our 2026 conference, we again bring recent winners together on a panel to talk shop.
 Join this engaging discussion with committed investigative journalists about the high-wire act of getting big projects out the door.
 The usually well-attended panel has been part of our annual conference program for much of the past decade.
 Bring your questions and comments — and be part of this spirited exchange.
-Moderated by:
+Panelists include:

-Session 2:30 - 3:45 pm
+Session: 2:30 - 3:45 pm - Linwood Room

 “Words Matter” — Language Choices That Shape Trust